farirpgs/fari-app/lib/docs/fate-stunts.md

 ### On the Water

-- **Sailor.** +2 to Drive whenever you use it to operate a water-borne vessel. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Sailor.** +2 to Drive whenever you use it to operate a water-borne vessel.

 ### New Actions

 - **Flying Ace.** You are a skilled combat pilot, and as such may roll Drive instead of Shoot to attack in a dogfight. (adapted from Spirit of the Century SRD, §6.21.1)
 - **Gunner.** You’re a former military man with the training to use vehicle-mounted weaponry.
-You may use your Drive skill to make attacks with such weapons. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use your Drive skill to make attacks with such weapons.
 - **Mechanic.** You may roll Drive instead of Crafts when working on a wheeled vehicle. (adapted from Spirit of the Century SRD, §6.9.1)
 - **Mounted Combat.** You may roll Drive instead of Fight to make melee attacks whenever you are riding an animal. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
 - **Old Salt.** You may use Drive instead of Lore to make predictions about the weather.
 (Peter Blake)
 - **Plane Mechanic.** You may roll Drive instead of Crafts when working on a vehicle capable of flight. (adapted from Spirit of the Century SRD, §6.21.2)
 - **Traffic Watcher.** You really know how to use those rear-view mirrors.
-You may use Drive instead of Notice to be aware of vehicles and road conditions, to detect vehicular ambushes, and to determine turn order while operating a vehicle. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Drive instead of Notice to be aware of vehicles and road conditions, to detect vehicular ambushes, and to determine turn order while operating a vehicle.

 ### Other

 - **Flawless Navigation.** The skies (or roads) are an open map in your mind. +2 to Drive when navigating to a strange place or overcoming being _Lost_.
 - **Hard to Shake.** +2 to Drive whenever you’re pursuing another vehicle in a chase scene.
 (Fate Core, p.107)
-- **One Hand on the Wheel.** Multitasking behind the wheel is second nature to you. +2 to overcome with Drive after you successfully create an advantage in a contest. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **One Hand on the Wheel.** Multitasking behind the wheel is second nature to you. +2 to overcome with Drive after you successfully create an advantage in a contest.
 - **Pedal to the Metal.** You can coax more speed out of your vehicle than seems possible.
 Whenever you’re engaged in any contest where speed is the primary factor (such as a chase or race of some kind) and you tie with your Drive roll, it’s considered a success.
 (Fate Core, p.107)
 - **Ramming Speed!** When ramming another vehicle, you ignore two shifts of damage.
 So if you ram and hit for four shifts, you only take two yourself.
 (Fate Core, p.107)
 - **Signature Ride.** You’ve used a certain vehicle so much that its operation is instinctive to you.
 Pick a specific make and model of vehicle.
-Add two to your Drive skill when using that sort of vehicle. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Add two to your Drive skill when using that sort of vehicle.
 - **Steady Driver.** Once per scene, you may reroll a failed Drive roll for free.
 (Peter Blake)
 - **Turn on a Dime.** (requires Defensive Driving.)
 Somehow, no matter how crazy you drive, you always seem to pull it off. +2 to Drive when making very tight turns and trying to fit through very narrow spaces. (adapted from Spirit of the Century SRD, §6.9.2)
 - **Unsafe at Any Speed.** You are the bane of curbside markets and rickety struts holding up awnings.
 When you hit an object other than a character or vehicle, increase the stress you cause by 2.
 Any time an object is taken out by the damage, the result should be spectacular – an explosion or collapse. (adapted from Spirit of the Century SRD, §6.9.2)